-Agility is the ability to react quickly to changing conditions, to understand and act on new information.
+is the ability to react quickly to changing conditions, to understand and act on new information.
 Any system without agility will take a long time to update, miss new terms, and ignore fresh sentiments bubbling up from employees.
-The rapid workplace change precipitated by the COVID-19 pandemic has underlined the need for responsiveness in text analysis systems.

-As you can see, the more context and agility any approach provides, the deeper it dives into the ocean and the more treasure it finds.
+As you can see in Figure 1, the more context and agility any approach provides, the deeper it dives into the ocean and the more treasure it finds.

-Let's consider each of the five technologies that are depicted in more detail.
+Let's consider each of the five technologies shown in Figure 1 in more detail.
+For a summary of each method, see Table 1 on page 18.